exasol/sphinx-github-pages-generator/doc/design.rst

 GitHub Pages
 ############

-To publish to GitHub Pages, we need to build the HTML from the documentation source and commit it.
+To publish to GitHub Pages, we need to build the HTML from the documentation source files and the source code and commit it.
 However, Github Pages expects a specific directory structure to find the HTML.

 Since code directory structure often doesn't fit these requirements, we decided to create